capablemonkey/dwolla-stress/README.md

 Stress testing Dwolla's API.
 Let's see what happens when we try to make 1000 API calls (nearly) simultaneously.

+This project inspired me to create [arete](https://github.com/capablemonkey/arete), a load testing library, which dwolla-stress now depends on.

 ## Get started
 This is built with node.js.
 You'll need to have that installed!